Relintai/pandemonium_engine/README.md

 Note that I would have already done this if the American AI clownpanies wouldn't have gone berserk and screwed us over with hardware prices, but it will be done eventually.

+### Small TODOs

+#### TiledWall

+- 4 vertex mesh.
+This would allow for arbitrary shapes.
+- splined mesh?
+Spline on 4 sides?
+- N vertex mesh.